Jonny-exe/dezentralized-file-storage/README.md

 1. `.f` files will replace your original files. **Do not alter these files.
 They contain your original files hashes.
 If you loose those hashes your files is gone.**
 2. To access your original files simply access (read or open the file) the `.f` file and the original file will be generated.

-_Do not use this system for anything important_

 # TODOS